mydataglobal/bylaws/README.md

 In case of dissolution, the Association’s assets must be used to promote the Association’s purpose in a manner determined by the general meeting at which the dissolution is decided.

-Amendation of the bylaws or the dissolution of the Association must be announced in the general meeting invitation.
+Amendation of the bylaws, establishment or amendation of internal regulations or the dissolution of the Association must be announced in the general meeting invitation.

 ## 11.2 Distribution of Assets upon Dissolution